 Unfortunately, my husband is an enthusiastic carnivore, the only one under our roof.
 My poor lesser half has been subjected to many of my experiments, some random successes and the occasional disaster.

 And I could never get pork chops consistently right.
-Like many a cook has find out, pork chops tend to turn dry and tough if done wrong.
-I have had that experience many times, but I think I finally got it.
+Like many a cook has found out, pork chops tend to turn dry and tough if done wrong.
+I’ve had that experience many times, but I think I finally got it.
 The trick: High heat, short cooking time.

 An hour marinating, plus very-hot-but-quick cooking did the trick.

-And because I love, looooooooove mangoes, I figured it would go perfectly well with the pork chops.
+And because I love, looooooooove mangoes, I figured they would go perfectly well with the pork chops.
 I was right, after all, everything is better with mango.
-Don’t be afraid by this combination, the mangoes are not completely ripe, so they are not two sweet and retain its shape and texture.
+Don’t be put off by this combination, the mangoes are not completely ripe, so they are not too sweet and retain their shape and texture.
 Serve with rice and you’ll have a quick, flavorful dish bursting with tropical flavors.

 To make the marinade I returned to one of my favorite products: Mizkan rice vinegar.
 Rice vinegar is mild enough that it doesn’t ruin the taste of the pork chops, and it’s perfect for enriching and infusing the other flavors in the marinade.

 - ¼ cup of Mizkan natural rice vinegar

 - 1 teaspoon of freshly-cracked pepper (or more to taste), divided

 - 1½ teaspoon of kosher salt (or more to taste), divided

 - 3 tablespoons of olive oil